soroushomidvar/old_webpage.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the University of Alberta and a member of the DB lab at this university.
-I received my B.Sc. and M.Sc. in Computer Engineering from Ferdowsi University of Mashhad, Iran, in 2017 and 2021, respectively.

-My research interest focuses on streaming data and machine learning, and I am interested in research at the intersection of IoT data and anomaly detection.
+A Computer Science Ph.D. student at the University of Alberta and a member of the university's DB lab.
+Graduated with B.Sc. and M.Sc. degrees in Computer Engineering from Ferdowsi University of Mashhad in 2017 and 2021, respectively.
+Passionate about studying data integration, streaming data and machine learning, especially at the intersection of IoT data and anomaly detection.

 Word Cloud of my recently published papers: